Review Sumerian Alkaid 10 inch telescope

 After observing, the Alkaid can be disassembled again to suitcase size.
 This is done as follows: The secondary mirror is screwed into the corner of the base.
 This forms the later lid of the suitcase.
 In the other tray, first the bananas and support rods are being placed.
 On top of this now comes the upper ring with focuser and RDF.
 Then the mirror cell with primary mirror will be placed on top.
 The following pictures will clarify this:

 The case as shown below is snapped tight with four clips.
 The complete case can be lifted by the handle.
 The light shield can be folded around the disassembled trusses and fastened with Velcro strips:

 The Sumerian Alkaid is the ideal companion to take with you to the world’s darkest places; with its low weight and small size it is very easy to transport this 10” workhorse anywhere you want by air.
-The light and open design induces sensitiveness to wind and moist and observing near horizon brings slightly more discomfort.
-But all this stays very neatly within limits.
+The light and open design induces sensitiveness to wind and moist and observing near horizon brings some discomfort.
+But I think all this stays nicely within limits.

 The price may be high for the beginner who is not sure whether the hobby will last.
-But to the more experienced observer I can say: You get what you pay for.
+But to the observer with some experience I can say: you get what you pay for.
 The Sumerian Alkaid is a very high quality instrument where attention has been paid to the smallest details.
-It’s ready to use in no time and works smooth and delightfully.
-The service level of Sumerian is fantastic; you feel involved in every step of the way to the finished product and at any stage of the purchase.
+It’s ready to use in no time and works smooth and delightfull.
+The service level of Sumerian is good; you feel involved in every step of the way to the finished product and at any stage of the purchase.

 Pls feel free to leave a comment or contact me on firstname.lastname@example.org if you have any questions.
 See also Sumerian Optics